scidsg/hushline-docs/src/installation/public-web.md

 ## 1. Run The Installer

-After logging in to either your Raspberry Pi or VPS, enter the follow command to start the installation process:
+After logging in to either your Raspberry Pi or VPS, enter the following command to start the installation process:

 `curl -sSL https://install.hushline.app | bash`